PecanProject/betydb-data-access/access-data.md

 ### Basic search:\label{sec:basicsearch}

 1. Go to the home page [betydb.org](https://www.betydb.org).
 2. Enter one or more terms in the search box.
-The search will succeed if (and only if) each term in the search box matches one of the following columns of the `traits_and_yields_view`: sitename, city, scientificname, commonname, authro, trait, trait\_description, or citation\_year.
+The search will succeed if (and only if) each term in the search box matches one of the following columns of the `traits_and_yields_view`: `sitename`, `city`, `scientificname`, `commonname`, `author`, `trait`, `trait_description`, or `citation_year`.
 Thus, the more terms entered, the more restrictive the search.
 In addition to normal search terms, the keywords “trait” or “yield” may be entered to restrict the type of data returned.
 Note that a search term _matches_ a column value if it occurs anywhere within the text of that column value, and that matches are case-insensitive.
 Thus, the term "grass" would match both a row with commonname column value "switchgrass" or "tussock cottongrass", a row with site name "Grassland Soil & Water Research Laboratory", or a row with trait description "for grasses, stem internode length".
 3. Click the search icon next to the search box (or press the ENTER key).
 This will take one to the search results/advanced search page and show the result of the search.

 ### Advanced search:\label{sec:advancedsearch}

 1. From the home page, you can get to the advanced search page simply by doing a basic search.
 (Or just click the search icon without entering any terms.
-Or enter the URL for the advanced search page directly by appending “/searches” to the URL given in step one of the Basic search instructions.)
+Or enter the URL for the advanced search page directly by appending “/search” to the URL given in step one of the Basic search instructions.)
 2. By default, the search will return results for both traits and yields.
 Use the radio buttons to restrict results to one or the other.
 3. Enter one or more terms in the main search box.
 As with basic searches, each term must match one of (1) the scientific name of a species; (2) the common name of a species; (3) the name of a treatment.
 (Unlike basic searches, the “trait” and “yield” keywords are not recognized.
 Using them here will most likely eliminate all search results since they don’t match the name of a species or treatment.
 Use the radio buttons instead in order to restrict the search type.)
 4. Press the Submit button to obtain search results.